tupui/batman/README.rst

         module load python/2.7-shared
         module load python/miniconda2.7

-    .. warning:: You cannot load both OpenTURNS versions at the same time.
+    .. warning:: You cannot load application/openturns/1.7 and python/miniconda2.7 at the same time.

     Otherwize (if you want Python 3 for instance) you can create your ``conda`` environment::